metacpan/metacpan-cpan-extracted/distros/F/Finance-Underlying/README.md

 ## quoted\_currency

-The second half of a forex pair - indicates the currency that this underlying is quoted in, or the currency in which a stock or stock index is quoted.
+The second half of a forex pair - indicates the currency that this underlying is quoted in, or the currency in which a  stock index is quoted.

 ## submarket